dakojo/iOS-SDK/README.md

 ## Changelog

+### 0.6.4
+Multiple anonymous users won't be created after using the logout method

 ### 0.6.3
 Fixed mobile notifications and in-app notifications sending

 ### 0.6.2
 Xcode 12.5 and Apple silicon compatibility
 The newest Firebase library support

 ### 0.6.1